 The Ending: “I live in the weak and the wounded, Doc.”

 A supernatural explanation for the ending of the movie would be that Mary and all of her personalities completely took control of Gordon’s mind.
-As revealed in the 9th tape, Mary’s fourth personality, Simon, claims “I live in the weak and the wounded, Doc.”
-And since Gordon was so vulnerable from the beginning of the movie itself, he became an easy target for Simon.
+As revealed in the 9th tape, Mary’s fourth personality, Simon, claims, “I live in the weak and the wounded, Doc.”
+Since Gordon is so vulnerable from the beginning of the movie itself, he becomes an easy target for Simon.
 This also explains that Gordon killed his wife because when she dropped that vessel on his leg, the Simon side of Mary’s personality was woken up in his head.
-Even in the final moments of the movie, when Gordon kills all of his men, it is Mary’s “Simon-personality” that has taken over him.
+Even in the final moments of the movie, when Gordon kills all of his men, Mary’s “Simon-personality” takes over him.
 To put it simply, it is Simon who made Gordon kill everyone.

 An Alternate Theory